-In the context of US politics, however, a preference for incremental approaches has led many reformers to reduce policy-making to the art of softening more radical initiatives from the Right.
-It may be in the same tradition that leading health policy organizations have adopted a cautious approach to reform ideas, to the point of making the incremental, or non-dislocating, nature of reforms a touchstone for their support.
-At the same time, those organizations advocating a single-payer system - which would, of course, entail significant dislocation - fail to gain much traction in policy-making circles, despite popular support.
-For example, while Obama stated that he favored a single-payer system in principle, in practice he put forward a solution that he considered less disruptive.
-27
+In the context of US politics, however, a preference for incremental approaches has led many reformers to reduce policymaking to the art of softening more radical initiatives from the Right.
+It may be in the same tradition that leading health policy organizations have adopted a cautious approach to reform ideas, to the point of making the incremental nature of reforms a touchstone for their support.29 At the same time, those organizations advocating structural change in form of a single-payer system fail to gain much traction in policy-making circles, despite popular support.
+For example, while then candidate Obama stated repeatedly that he favors a single-payer system in principle, in practice he put forward a solution that he considered less disruptive.30